 Military AutoSource sells cars that go 0 to 60 in 3.9 seconds.
 But the speed of the company’s homegrown, desktop-based CRM system was more like a four-cylinder car going uphill: slow and uncertain.
 Data integrity was lacking.
 Crucial platforms couldn’t talk to each other, and some that did, left gaps that impacted financial forecasting.

-Working with Sugar Partner W-Systems, Military AutoSource test-drove Salesforce and Sugar – comparing total cost of ownership, customization, hosting options, modification costs and mobile use.
+Military AutoSource test-drove Salesforce and Sugar – comparing total cost of ownership, customization, hosting options, modification costs and mobile use.
 Military AutoSource easily gave the checkered flag to Sugar Enterprise, with integrations for Marketo and the company’s back-office and quoting systems.
 “On balance, we saw superior value in Sugar,” says John Cannon, Military Autosource’s IT director.

 - Resolved data synchronization issues